richardgreg/workspace/packages/emissions-dashboard/README.md

 - [yvCurve-FRAX](https://etherscan.io/address/0xb4ada607b9d6b2c9ee07a275e9616b84ac560139)
 - [yvCurve-UST](https://etherscan.io/address/0x1c6a9783f812b3af3abbf7de64c3cd7cc7d1af44)

-The ability for users to edit the contract list is a work in progress.
+Note - The ability for users to edit the contract list is a work in progress.

+## How it works

+Currently, the dashboard has two main data sources

+1. CO2 emission estimates from [patch.io](https://docs.patch.io/#/estimates?id=ethereum).
+2. Historical txns sources from [etherscan.io](etherscan.io).

+The process of adding estimates to transactions is as follows.

+- First, estimates are sourced from Patch.
+- Transactions are then sourced from Etherscan.
+- The CO2 emissions are calculated by applying the nearest estimate (as estimates are sourced daily) to the gas used.

 ## Requirements